jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-sources, with/without controls, with/without bad samples (+ bad sample removal method option)) and also additional taxon filtering, zero-replacement method, additional min. support filtering and a prevalence filter (i.e. a taxon is only kept if it is in _n_ number of indiviudals across the dataset)
+sources, with/without controls, with/without bad samples (+ bad sample removal method option)) and also additional taxon filtering, zero-replacement method, additional min. support filtering and a prevalence filter (i.e. a taxon is only kept if it is in _n_ number of individuals across the dataset)

 We look for the parameters with the best overall bootstrap support in the deepest nodes (i.e. the ones we are most interested in - splits between